Jazz Camp 2026 Digital Handbook

 What to pack — What to bring

-• A dress or dress pants or shirt and tie for the closing concert.
+- Dress or dress pants with blouse or shirt and tie for the closing concert.

-First Day Check-in: Wednesday, June 12 All students must check in
+First Day Check-in: Thursday, June 11 — All students must check in.

 Follow the directions below based on Resident or Commuter.

-Directions to Houston House and parking.
+Directions to Blackburn House and parking.
 Be advised, there is no loading area at the residence hall for summer programs.
-Participants should park, unload, and walk to Houston House.
+Participants should park, unload, and walk to Blackburn House.
 It is a short walk!

 Schedule